ETAIN 5G Scientist

 In this paper, you can learn more about the measurement uncertainty: https://open-research-europe.ec.europa.eu/articles/4-206

-• The International Commission of Non-Ionizing Radiation Protection has derived guideline limits for mobile phone radiation, which are adopted by numerous countries worldwide (https://www.icnirp.org/en/activities/news/news-article/rf-guidelines-2020-published.html).
+The International Commission of Non-Ionizing Radiation Protection has derived guideline limits for mobile phone radiation, which are adopted by numerous countries worldwide (https://www.icnirp.org/en/activities/news/news-article/rf-guidelines-2020-published.html).
 The guideline values range from 36 to 61 V/m in the frequency range used for mobile communication (0.7 to 4 GHz).

 At the same time, the use of one’s own mobile devices contributes most to the individual exposure.
 This is what the 5G Scientist app can also measure.

-However, the smartphone is not an accurate measurement device.
+However, the smartphone as such is not an accurate measurement device.
 It is not precise and the relation between signal indicator and exposure value comes with uncertainty.
 In addition, many daily sources of RF-EMF exposure cannot be measured by the smartphone.
 If you want to learn more about your exposure from these sources, check out our EMF dose calculator: https://www.etainproject.eu/dose-calculator

-• location information (GPS, network location)
+Location information (GPS, network location)

-• signal strength (network cell, WiFi), in other words: through what technology are you connected and how strong is this connection?
+Signal strength (network cell, WiFi), in other words: through what technology are you connected and how strong is this connection?

-• frequency band currently used, if available
+Frequency band currently used, if available

-• amount of data and duration of mobile phone calls
+Amount of data and duration of mobile phone calls

 The app does not register:

-• which numbers you call or message
+The numbers that you call or message

-• the content of your calls or messages
+The content of your calls or messages

-• the content of your app or browser usage
+The content of your app or browser usage

-• The permissions asked for are the following:
+The permissions asked for are the following:

-1. The permission to record the call logs, i.e. the number and duration of the calls dialed and received together with the time stamps (READ_CALL_LOG),
+Permission to record the call logs, i.e. the number and duration of the calls dialed and received together with the time stamps (READ_CALL_LOG),

-2. the permission of accessing the location
+Permission of accessing the location

 The app will only work if you give permissions to 1) and 2).

-3. Optional: you may also give permissions for google analytics.
+Optional: you may also give permissions for google analytics.
 This information helps us to improve the app as we better understand how users are using the 5G Scientist app.

 Note, in newer versions of Android the permission has to be given to access the location in the background in addition to the permission of accessing the location at all, i.e. when the app is not actively used as a ‘foreground app’.

-• Yes.
+Yes.
 Your data is handled with utmost care.
 Please read our data privacy statement where we explain in detail what we collect and for which purpose, how we handle your data and who has access to them.